AtlasDevLabs/staffclockin/README.md

 Notfication Type - Change to your own notification system

 Notification Duration - Add a Custom Duration for your notify

+You will have to download [https://github.com/overextended/ox_lib] for the script to work

 # Need Support?